District 61 History

-Of the many highlights in our District’s history, it should be noted that beginning in 1985-86 and in many years since, District 61 has received the prestigious President’s 20-Plus Award for being one of the top three Districts with the highest percentage of clubs with 20 or more members.
-The District has also received Excellence in Leadership awards for having achieved its mission as a Distinguished District for three or more consecutive years in 1991, 1992, 1993, 1994, 1995, 1996, 2000, 2001, 2002, 2003, 2004, 2005 and 2009.
+Of the many highlights in our District’s history, beginning in 1985-1986 and in many years since, District 61 received the prestigious President’s 20-Plus Award for being one of the top three Districts with the highest percentage of clubs with 20 or more members.
+The District has also received Excellence in Leadership awards for achieving its mission as a Distinguished District for three or more consecutive years in 1991, 1992, 1993, 1994, 1995, 1996, 2000, 2001, 2002, 2003, 2004, 2005 and 2009.

 Another noteworthy event for District 61 came in 1991 at the International Convention in Atlanta, Georgia, when the District’s newsletter, LEADER, edited by Jane Stuart, DTM, was chosen as one of the Top Ten District Bulletins.
-This honour was repeated in 1994-95 with Henry Heald, CTM, and Jane Stuart, DTM, joint editors; in 1998-99 with Jean-Luc Leterme, DTM, editor; and again in 2000-01 with Cynthia Fortin, ATM-B, editor.
+This honour was repeated in 1994-1995 with Henry Heald, CTM, and Jane Stuart, DTM, joint editors; in 1998-1999 with Jean-Luc Leterme, DTM, editor; and again in 2000-2001 with Cynthia Fortin, ATM-B, editor.

 In 1994, for the first time, a District 61 contestant, Italo Magni, ATM, competed in the World Championship of Public Speaking at the International Convention in Louisville, Kentucky.
-In 2001, District 61's J.A.
+In 2001, J.A.
 Gamache, ATM-B, competed in the World Championship of Public Speaking at the International Convention in Anaheim, California, placing third in the world.
 In 2003, District 61 was once again represented on the world stage as Jeannine Scott, ATM-B, competed in the World Championship of Public Speaking at the International Convention in Atlanta, Georgia.
 The District has had several second and third place winners at Region VI International Speech contests.
 In 1996, Connie Maartense, DTM, won the Region VI Evaluation Contest.